orbitex-lab/orbit-labs/README.md

 - 🔒 **Fully Type-Safe** - Strict TypeScript with 15+ compiler checks
 - 📦 **Tree-Shakeable** - Import only what you need with ES modules
-- 🎯 **Zero Dependencies** - Only peer dependency on Zod for validation
+- 🎯 **Zero Dependencies** - Only peer dependencies (Zod for validation, libphonenumber-js for masking)
 - 🏗️ **Scalable Architecture** - Modular design following SOLID principles
 - 💪 **Production Ready** - Comprehensive error handling and validation
 - 📝 **Well Documented** - JSDoc comments for excellent IDE support